 A player is considered standing if they are not downed or eliminated.
 Thus, if a player is downed or eliminated, they are considered not standing.

 2.5.
 Win Condition

-Matches are played as a best of 3 in the regular season, best of 5 in the playoffs and Open grand finals, and best of 7 for Major grand finals.
+Matches are played as a best of 3 in the regular season, a best of 5 in the playoffs, and a best of 7 for Major grand finals.
 The player who has the most eliminations will win the game.
 If both players have the same amount of eliminations at the end of a game then the last player standing will win the game.
 In the event where both players have the same number of eliminations and are standing until the same time, the player who got the last elimination will win the game.
 Any further ties will result in the replay of the game in question.

 3.1.
 Cosmetics, Vehicles, and Items